vlingo/xoom-examples/xoom-distributed-ping-pong/README.md

-# vlingo-distributed-ping-pong
+# xoom-distributed-ping-pong

 A simple example to demo vlingo/lattice Grid features, running on three vlingo/cluster nodes.

 ## Building and Running In JVM Only

-Start a console/command window so you can build the `vlingo-distributed-ping-pong` and start it by executing the built `jar`.
+Start a console/command window so you can build the `xoom-distributed-ping-pong` and start it by executing the built `jar`.

 Note: The following version number may have changed since this README was written.
 The `jar` will be generated with the latest vlingo/PLATFORM version number.